-The Company's full corporate name is Dundee Energy Limited.
 The Company was originally incorporated under the laws of the Province of British Columbia on February 16, 1983 as Giant North Resources Ltd. and on November 27, 1984 the Company altered its memorandum to change its name to Euromin Canada Ltd. On April 28, 1989, the Company was continued under the CBCA and was authorized to issue an unlimited number of common shares.
-On June 3, 1994, the articles of the Company were amended to change its name to International Euromin Corporation, to authorize the Company to issue an unlimited number of first preferred shares, issuable in series, and to consolidate the then outstanding common shares on a five-forone basis.
+On June 3, 1994, the articles of the Company were amended to change its name to International Euromin Corporation, to authorize the Company to issue an unlimited number of first preferred shares, issuable in series, and to consolidate the then outstanding common shares on a five-for-one basis.
 On June 30, 1995, the articles of the Company were amended to change its name to Eurogas Corporation and the then outstanding common shares were consolidated on a two-for-one basis.

-On June 30, 1995, pursuant to an amalgamation agreement dated as of May 19, 1995 among the Company, Salek and Clearport, the Company acquired Clearport by way of an amalgamation, referred to herein as the 1995 Amalgamation, of Clearport and Salek, then a wholly-owned subsidiary of the Company, with the shareholders of Clearport receiving 0.315 of a common share of the Company for each common share of Clearport.
+On June 30, 1995, pursuant to an amalgamation agreement dated as of May 19, 1995 among the Company, Salek and Clearport, the Company acquired Clearport by way of an amalgamation, referred to herein as the 1995 Amalgamation, of Clearport and Salek, then a wholly-owned subsidiary of the Company.
 On August 31, 1995, the Company amalgamated by way of a short form vertical amalgamation with the company formed by the 1995 Amalgamation, referred to herein as Amalco, and 3179583 Canada Inc., then a wholly-owned subsidiary of Amalco.